 - Take your pain medication 20 to 30 minutes before you begin exercise or physical therapy. - Control discomfort by applying an ice pack to your knee.
 (A bag of frozen peas works well, too.)
 Remember, an ice bag should not be applied directly to your skin or it will cause burning!
-Put the ice bag in a pillow case or on a clean towel.
-Your doctor may decide a small portable cold therapy machine is right for you.
-This is a device that keeps a chilled therapy pad consistently cold while you are wearing it.

-- Don't ice your knee more than 15 minutes per hour (or as directed by your doctor) as it may slow the healing process. - Change your position every 45 minutes.
+Put the ice bag in a pillowcase or on a clean towel.
+Don't ice your knee more than 15 to 30 minutes per hour (or as directed by your doctor) as it may slow the healing process.